Unify Cloud Service Terms

 6.4 Unify will Process Personal Data obtained from You only for the purposes of producing Unify Cloud Services and shall delete such Personal Data from Unify’s systems if it is no longer needed for that purpose, subject to any data retention obligations required by Applicable Laws.

-6.5 Unify may use subcontractors to Produce Unify Cloud Services according to the Data Processing Agreement (DPA) and follow a standard that meets or exceeds the standard provided for in the Data Privacy Statement (DPS) which is posted on the Unify Cloud Services portal on your Accredited Resellers website.
+6.5 Unify may use subcontractors to Produce Unify Cloud Services according to the Data Processing Agreement (DPA) and follow a standard that meets or exceeds the standard provided for in the Information on Processing (IoP) which is posted on the Unify Cloud Services portal on your Accredited Resellers website.

 6.6 Unify and your Contracting Party do not have control over, and are not responsible for, the protection of any Unify Cloud Services User Data that you have shared with others, so always use caution when giving out any Unify Cloud Services User Data that may contain Personal Data or other sensitive information.
 You agree to meet all statutory required preconditions for your intended use of Unify Cloud Services and the Unify Cloud Services User Data for which You are responsible, e.g. by obtaining consent from employees so that in this regard Unify Cloud Services can be provided to You without You infringing any Applicable Laws.
 You are in particular responsible for observing your workers council rights of co-determination, where applicable.
 You and your organization shall indemnify Unify from all claims and damages resulting from your failure to do so.

-6.7 More details on Unify’s data protection measures can be found in the Data Privacy Statement (DPS) which must be presented to each single Unify Cloud Services User at their first login and can be accessed from within Unify Cloud Services at any time.
+6.7 More details on Unify’s data protection measures can be found in the Information on Processing (IoP) which must be presented to each single Unify Cloud Services User at their first login and can be accessed from within Unify Cloud Services at any time.

 6.8 Where required by Applicable Law, if You represent an organization that signs up several Unify Cloud Services Users for Unify Cloud Services (Customer), you acknowledge and accept that primarily the Data Processing Agreement (DPA) shall determine your data privacy relationship with Unify.